Epiconcept-Paris/infra-files-flow/start-limit/README.md

 It was quickly determined that the messages were showing the need for a `SmartLimitInterval*` systemd setting.
 At first, a `StartLimitIntervalSec=0` setting was added to `indirdwake@.path`.
 It was recognized (no error) but it had no noticeable effect.
 Then this setting was moved to `indirdwake@.service` where `systemd-analyze verify indirdwake@.service` immediately detected it as invalid.
-Finally, further research led to the discovery of a `SmartLimitInterval=` setting on the different `systemd` releases of Debian versions 9 to 13.
+Finally, further research led to the discovery of a `SmartLimitInterval=` setting on the different `systemd` releases of all the supported Debian Linux versions (9 to 13 in 2026).
 Tests on version 232 of `systemd` on Debian 9 showed that this setting was not only recognized in `indirdwake@.service`, but also **worked** as expected.
-So it was this setting, working with all the supported versions of Debian Linux, whose usage was chosen, in spite of the fact that it is not officially documented.
+So it was this setting, working with all the supported Debian Linux versions, whose usage was chosen, in spite of the fact that it is not officially documented.

 ## Check for `SmartLimitInterval` in systemd's source code

-The last version of `systemd` for the different versions of Debian Linux (`[+~]deb[0-9]+`), together with the corresponding last update for Debian (`u[0-9]+`), can be found in the `systemd-releases` file.
+The last version of `systemd` for all the supported Debian Linux versions (`[+~]deb[0-9]+`), together with the corresponding last update (`u[0-9]+`) of the patches for Debian Linux, can be found in the `systemd-releases` file.
-The fetch, untar and grep process was consigned in the `check-systemd-sources` script, producing the `StartLimitInter` file of occurences in the sources of the `StartLimitInter` string.
+The fetch, untar and grep process was consigned in the `check-systemd-sources` script, generating the `StartLimitInter` file of occurences in the sources of the `StartLimitInter` string.
-As this `StartLimitInter` file points out to, a comment mentionning the `StartLimitInterval=` setting has been added to version **229** in all the `work/systemd-*/NEWS` files **after version 232** of `systemd` (the version for Debian 9, for which the handling of the setting has been checked), which seems to announce that the `SmartLimitInterval` setting will work on Debian versions 9 to 13.
+As this `StartLimitInter` file points out to, a comment mentionning the `StartLimitInterval=` setting has been added to version **229** in all the `work/systemd-*/NEWS` files **after version 232** of `systemd` (the version for Debian 9, for which the handling of the setting has been checked).

 Here is the comment:
 ```